Watch Worthy Frontiers For Living Better Longer

 Sleep is busy time for our mind and body: our daily processes slow down as others go to work to restore, repair, and rejuvenate all aspects of our cognitive, physical or mental health.
 It's superpowers are both direct and indirect, helping to make everything we want to do in life more doable.

 We keep discovering more hidden superpowers that kick in during sleep like the brain's glymphatic system - it's recently discovered cleaning crew.
 This overnight cleanup crew helps clear metabolic waste like the infamous beta-amyloid plaque and tau protein associated with Alzheimer’s Disease.
 It's strong connection with Circadian Rhythm is another watch-worthy aspect of sleep.
+And despite these insights, sufficient quality sleep remains a challenge.

 Our Expectation: We are optimistic that...